ixaxaar/monoid.space/src/Lean/dataStructures.md

   | false => true -- if b is false, we return true
 ```

-This is similar to boolean types in virtually all programming languages, but in Lean, we can prove properties about boolean operations using the type system.
+This is how functions are defined in Lean, though we will see more about functions in the next sections. `Bool` is similar to boolean types in virtually all programming languages, but in Lean, we can prove properties about boolean operations using the type system.
 Let us see a proof of `negation (negation x) == x`:

 ```lean
 theorem negationNegation (b : Bool) : negation (negation b) = b :=